Nifty-Chess/docs/docs/resources/js-sdk.md

 - Plugin for logging into Keyp and persisting session data with NextAuth.js
 - Helper function for signing in using Keyp and NextAuth.js
 - Helper function for ERC20 and ERC721 token transfers
+- Helper functions for reading and writing to smart contracts
 - Axios client for easily making requests to Keyp's API

 ## Usage 📖